Exchange Student Admission

-2. Complete the application form and essay online.
+2. Complete the application form online.

 3. Send your original transcripts.
 Photocopies that have been certified (stamped) by the issuing institution are acceptable, but if you submit a certified copy, you must present the originals when you arrive.
 All official transcripts must be accompanied by translations in English.
 Transcripts must be received by the Office of Admission sealed in the original envelope provided by your institution.
 Transcripts submitted via e-mail or fax will NOT be accepted.